Growing microgreens is a great way to have fresh greens all winter. And they’re delicious and nutritious all year long, not just in winter.

 Growing Microgreens: A Tutorial

-1. Choose a shallow container from the grocery or take-out restaurant and clean it up.
+1. To start growing microgreens, choose a shallow container from the grocery or take-out restaurant and clean it up.
 If it doesn’t have any holes, punch a few with the end of a sharp knife for drainage.

 3. Scatter your seed across the top of the soil.
 They should be fairly close together, about ⅛ – ¼ inch apart.
-Some common beginner seeds to choose are broccoli, lettuce, radish, pea, mustard, and beets.
+Some common beginner seeds for growing microgreens include broccoli, lettuce, radish, pea, mustard, and beets.

 4. Cover with a thin layer of soil and push down to make good contact between the seeds and soil.
 Water with a clean spray bottle.
 Be sure to choose water that does not contain chlorine or heavy salts.
-A spring water from the store can be a good choice in this case.
+Springwater from the store can be a good choice in this case.

 5. Place in a window with strong southern exposure, or place under lights.
 Keep them moist but don’t drown them.